Estate Agent Costs – How Much Should You Pay?

 Selling your home on the open market is no easy feat – but it can also be an expensive one.
 If you’re looking into selling your home with a traditional estate agent, it’s a good idea to get to grips with estate agent costs before you find a large sum taken from your completion monies.

 What are estate agent fees?

-Estate agent fees are essentially the cost of having an estate agent handle the sale of your home.
+Estate agency selling fees are essentially the cost of having an estate agent handle the sale of your home.
 What they cover completely depends on the estate agent, as each company will have their own service levels, but you’ll usually be paying for services such as: